ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 &nbsp;

+8. 📂 Filename requirements: Don’t have any audio files with percents or carets in them!
+    - Unicode characters should be fine
+    - Emoji   characters should be fine, but may be risky
+    - DON’T USE “```%```” (the percent character)!
+It’s technically not even valid, but Windows allows it.
+Use the unicode ```％``` instead!
+    - DON’T USE “```^```” (the [caret character](https://en.wikipedia.org/wiki/Caret))!
+Sorry!
+Caret is my personal command separator.
+Spent a lot of time making this system work with caret-filenames, and it mostly does, but with some errant error messages.
+In the end, I recommend not using carets in music collection filenames.
+I was using them to represent exponents in quirky song titles that have mathematical equations in their title, such as those by *Type O Negative* and *Man Or Astro Man?*.
+It turns out that the superscript characters ¹²³⁴⁵⁶⁷⁸⁹⁰ are easier to live with...
+Use ```²``` instead of ```^2``` to represent the mathematical concept of “squared”.

+&nbsp;

 7. 📜 Recommended: To use the “local lyric repository search” functionality, set an environment variable named ```LYRICS``` to point to your lyric repository.
 For example, ```set LYRICS=c:\lyrics```.
 This is a repository of saved lyrics, possibly from past [MiniLyrics](https://minilyrics.en.softonic.com/)/[EvilLyrics](https://www.evillabs.sk/evillyrics/) use.
 The structure of the repository is assumed to be subfolders for the 1ˢᵗ letter of the artist, with filenames that are “*Artist* - *Title*.txt”, for example ```c:\Lyrics\M\Metallica - Enter Sandman.txt```, with the possibility of apostrophes being substituted into underscores.